The Sound of White: Background and recording

 In 2001, while still at high school, Higgins wrote the song "All for Believing" as part of a music assignment.
 The song won Unearthed, a competition for unsigned artists run by radio station Triple J and was added to their playlist.
 She was offered recording contracts by Sony and Eleven.
 She signed with Eleven before setting off in 2002 on a backpacking trip to Europe.
 She planned to write music during her trip but, leaving her guitar on a train in Spain, only completed one song.
 While holidaying, "All for Believing" was picked up by Los Angeles (LA) radio station KCRW and at the end of her trip, she flew to LA to sign an international recording contract with Warner Bros.

 In 2003, Higgins spent several months touring as a support act for other artists, and writing music for her debut album.
 She wrote most of the songs alone, and most of them on the piano.
 She collaborated with Better Than Ezra musician Kevin Griffin on two songs; "Scar" and "Don't Ever".
 "Ten Days", inspired by Higgins' break-up with her boyfriend before she travelled to Europe, was co-written with Jay Clifford from Jump, Little Children.
 "The River" was co-written with Clif Magness.

-In November, Higgins released a self-titled extended play (EP) which contained four songs including "All for Believing" and "Greed for Your Love", the song she had written in Europe.
-In 2004 she travelled to the US to work with British musician and record producer John Porter and engineer and mixer Jay Newland.
+In November, Higgins released a self-titled extended play (EP), which contains four songs, including "All for Believing" and "Greed for Your Love", the song she had written in Europe.
+In 2004, she travelled to the US to work with British musician and record producer John Porter and engineer and mixer Jay Newland.
 Porter assembled a group of session musicians for the album, including drummer Michael Barker, bassist John Patitucci and cellist Martin Tillman.